sd2020spring/sd2020spring.github.io/_assignments/final-project/architectural-review.md

 the peer teams in your group a reasonable amount of "homework" (~5-10 minutes of reading) by posting on the discussion forum at least 24 hours before your technical review.

-The Preparation and Framing document must be posted as [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) to your team GitHub repository before the review takes place.
+The Preparation and Framing document must be submitted before the review takes place.
 You should also post any additional materials (e.g. slides, handouts, Google form) that you use during the technical review.

 ## Day of the Architectural Review